 How Does QSFP28 ER4 Lite Develop?

 A heated topic—how to reach beyond 10km in 100G network aroused much attention in Reddit.
 For applications beyond 10km, 100GBASE-ER4 is proposed.
-This type of optical transceivers are manufactured by using a semiconductor amplifier (SOA) inside the transceiver to increase power budget.
-However, 100G ER4 is available in CFP and CFP2 form factors, but because of the large form factor and power consumption, they are seldom utilized in 100G long-reach applications.
+This type of optical transceivers is manufactured by using a semiconductor amplifier (SOA) inside the transceiver to increase power budget.
+However, 100G ER4 is available in CFP and CFP2 form factors, but because of the large form factor and power consumption, they have seldom utilized in 100G long-reach applications.
 What’s worst, the newly launched 100G optical switches are commonly equipped with compact QSFP28 ports instead of larger CFP interface.

-These extended reaches are preferring to use high-density 100G QSFP28 modules to maximum capacity and minimize space, power usage and maintenance cost.
+These extended reaches are preferring to use high-density 100G QSFP28 modules to maximum capacity and minimize space, power usage, and maintenance cost.
 The CWDM4 MSA defined the first duplex low-cost 100G specification for 2km reaches based on a CWDM grid and using RS (528,514) FEC.
 Now the 4WDM MSA is extending the value proposition of the CWDM4 MSA and RS-FEC to define an even more cost-effective set of specifications for reaches from 10 to 40 km.
-Customers, particularly hyperscale cloud service providers and carriers, are looking for optimized solutions for up to 40 km.
+Customers, particularly hyper-scale cloud service providers, and carriers, are looking for optimized solutions for up to 40 km.

 What’s New with QSFP28 ER4-Lite Solution?